Machine learning augmented diagnostic testing to identify sources of variability in test performance: Introduction

 \section{Introduction}

 Diagnostic tests are an essential tool in the armoury of infectious disease control.
-Improving diagnostic test performance is therefore of considerable research interest, usually centring on improvements in the test itself, or in finding alternative testing approaches, especially when the primary screening test is of sub-optimal sensitivity and disease control proves elusive.
-This is the case for bovine tuberculosis (bTB) in Britain and Ireland, where, despite considerable effort and many examples from other countries, eradication of the disease has been elusive. bTB is the most economically important livestock disease in Great Britain (GB), costing around £100m annually and having a substantial impact on animal health and welfare, the trade and supply of livestock, and the livelihoods of farmers~\cite{godfray2013,DepartmentforEnvironmentFoodandRuralAffairs2021}. bTB is caused by the bacterium \emph{Mycobacterium bovis} and results in a chronic, primarily respiratory disease.
+Improving diagnostic test performance is therefore of considerable research interest, usually centring on improvements in the test itself, or in finding alternative testing approaches, especially when the primary screening test is of sub-optimal sensitivity.
+This is the case for bovine tuberculosis (bTB) in Great Britain (GB) and Ireland, where, despite considerable effort, eradication of the disease has been elusive. bTB is the most economically important livestock disease in GB, costing around £100m annually and having a substantial impact on animal health and welfare, the trade and supply of livestock, and the livelihoods of farmers~\cite{godfray2013,DepartmentforEnvironmentFoodandRuralAffairs2021}. bTB is caused by the bacterium \emph{Mycobacterium bovis} and results in a chronic, primarily respiratory disease.
 Prevalence of the disease in GB varies, being especially high in the high-risk area (HRA) and ``edge'' areas of the South West of England and in parts of Wales, while Scotland is officially bTB-free~\cite{Bessell2012,Uberoi2019}.